How to Dehydrate Pork

 pork chops on the grill

-There are many different cuts of pork that are suitable for dehydration.
-Some of the most popular cuts include pork loin, pork chops, and pork belly.
+There are many different cuts of pork that are suitable for drying in a dehydrator (or a regular oven).
+Some of the most popular cuts include pork loin, chops, tenderloin, and belly.

-Pork loin is a lean cut of meat that is ideal for dehydrating.
-It has a small amount of fat, which helps keep the meat moist during the drying process.
+Pork loin is a lean cut of meat, ideal for dehydrating.
+Its small amount of fat helps keep the meat moist during drying.

 Pork chops are another lean cut of pork that is perfect for dehydration.
 They have a little more fat than pork loin, but not enough to make them difficult to dry.